 One owner of four RECs stated he was losing sponsors at the time, noting to Warburton 2015 would be his last year for at least two of his RECs “as he is already funding $2 mill from HSV plus losing a further $2 mill a year on current trend”.

-As the breakdowns started to occur in the discussion between V8 Holdings/Archer and the teams, Warburton sent an email to Mehrotra where he essentially stated he was worried the teams would unilaterally pull out of the sport, leading to the demise of Supercars.
+As the breakdowns started to occur in the discussion between V8 Holdings/Archer and the teams in relation to the REC process and the deal between the two sides, Warburton sent an email to Mehrotra where he essentially stated he was worried the teams would unilaterally pull out of the sport, leading to the demise of Supercars.

 Further discussions occurred and closer to the date of the final deal, Warburton sent an email to Mehrotra, Jones and Dane saying, “The deal must happen and to suggest any alternative path is possible or viable by either side will produce simply catastrophic results and will see the inevitable demise of our sport…We are absolutely kidding ourselves if we believe we have any other options and as CEO of the Sport I really can’t be any more frank than that.”